Mobile cell sites

-Mobile cell sites are infrastructures transportable on trucks, allowing fast and easy installation in restricted spaces.
+Mobile cell sites are infrastructure transportable on trucks, allowing fast and easy installation in restricted spaces.
 Their use is strategic for the rapid expansion of cellular networks putting into service point-to-point radio connections as well as supporting sudden increases in mobile traffic in the case of extraordinary events (trade fairs, sports events, concerts, emergencies, catastrophic events, etc.).
 Mobile cell sites are also used by law enforcement organizations to gather intelligence.
 Mobile cell sites require neither civil works nor foundations, just minimal requirements like commercial power and grounding.
 The mobile units have been designed to be a temporary solution, but if requested, they can be transformed into permanent stations.

 Different kinds of mobile cell sites

 There are several different kinds of mobile cell sites, every one of which has different usage characteristics.

 Rapid-deployment units (RDU)

 RDUs are mobile radio base stations transportable on trucks.
 Their use is strategic for the rapid expansion of cellular networks.